vincentcasseau/vincentcasseau.github.io/contributions.md

 ```sh
 git status
 ```
-5. Once you are ready to commit and push your changes, type in:
+5. Once you are ready to commit and push your changes, type in
 ```
 cd $WM_PROJECT_USER_DIR/hyStrath
 git add PATH/TO/NEW/CONTENTS/